35 Best Things to do in Paphos Cyprus

 The evidence for this worship is corroborated by the finds of numerous female figurines made of clay and stone, especially picrolite.
 These were found in houses and in tombs, mainly of infants and women.

 Stass Paraskos founded The Cyprus College of Art in 1969.
 A Cypriot artist, he trained in Britain and enjoyed a teaching career, which culminated at the Kent Institute of Art and Design where he became a senior lecturer in Fine Art as well as Head of Painting.

-The Lemba campus is used mainly for the summer school now and students come from all over the world to spend a few weeks in the Cypriot sunshine developing their creativity among other artists and art students.
+The Lemba campus is used mainly for summer school now and students come from all over the world to spend a few weeks in the Cypriot sunshine developing their creativity among other artists and art students.

-Some of the monastery’s own hagiographical art is exquisite, including the icons of Christ and Virgin Mary that are lacquered with gold and silver.
+Some of the monastery’s own hagiographical art is exquisite, including the icons of Christ and the Virgin Mary that are lacquered with gold and silver.